HUMIC-AI/plancrimson-web/README.md

 The search UI is built with [Instant MeiliSearch](https://github.com/meilisearch/instant-meilisearch) and the [InstantSearch API from Algolia](https://www.algolia.com/doc/api-reference/widgets/react/).
 The [MeiliSearch React GitHub repository](https://github.com/meilisearch/meilisearch-react/) describes how these technologies work together.

 - `SearchComponents/` contains a number of widgets built using the

+## User logic

+On the `Find Classmates` page, users can find other users and view their basic description and any schedules they have made public.

+User A can send a friend request to User B.

+If B accepts the request, then A and B are now friends.
+This means their schedules are automatically visible to each other.

+A user can make some of their schedules public.
+This means that anyone can see those schedules regardless of whether or not they are friends.

+## Tutorial

+A schedule is made of semesters.
+A user can edit each semester they are enrolled in.

+You can add the same semester to multiple schedules.